artmetla/DejaView/docs/data-sources/native-heap-profiler.md

 ```

 Check whether your library (in this example somelib.so) exists in
-`PERFETTO_BINARY_PATH`.
+`DEJAVIEW_BINARY_PATH`.
 Then compare the Build ID to the one in your
 symbol file, which you can get by running
 `readelf -n /path/in/binary/path/somelib.so`.
 If it does not match, the
 symbolized file has a different version than the one on device, and cannot
 be used for symbolization.
-If it does, try moving somelib.so to the root of `PERFETTO_BINARY_PATH` and
+If it does, try moving somelib.so to the root of `DEJAVIEW_BINARY_PATH` and
 try again.

 ### Only one frame shown